What is a Network Traffic Generator and Why Do I Need One?

 A network traffic generator is a tool that feeds traffic onto a network to test and optimize the performance of network devices, protocols, and topologies.

 Using a traffic generator allows you to choose the specific type of traffic you would like to test against in your lab.
-By controlling the packets and payloads being sent you can gain insight into how the device under test (DUT) will perform under real-world conditions.
-You can either replicate the application traffic on your production network or generate realistic what-if scenarios to test, troubleshoot, and optimize a variety of devices and network infrastructure.
+By controlling the packets and payloads being sent with a packet sender, you can gain insight into how the device under test (DUT) will perform under real-world conditions.
+You can either replicate the application traffic on your production network or utilize tools like a packet generator to generate realistic what-if scenarios to test, troubleshoot, and optimize a variety of devices and network infrastructure.

 In addition to emulating the communication between devices, traffic generators can simulate both clients and servers at scale to create a complete test environment.

 By simulating the clients, such as computers, phones, tablets, etc, sending traffic through the DUT and then simulating the server on the other side, traffic generators help measure how well a device or network performs in terms of throughput, latency, loss, QoS policy adherence, and security resilience.

 SD-WAN gateways – and even simple Wi-Fi routers – are designed to prioritize traffic based on QoS policies.
 For example, a company may prioritize video streams from conference calls over YouTube to improve video quality on their Zoom meetings.
 They achieve this by sending certain traffic over high-performing MPLS links while less critical traffic flows over Wi-Fi.
 A traffic generator can determine whether the traffic is being prioritized correctly by sending intelligent packets through the network and tracing their path.